 Julie Dobrow has an A.B. from Smith College in Anthropology and Sociology, and holds M.A. and Ph.D. degrees in media studies from the Annenberg School for Communication at the University of Pennsylvania.
 Much of her research centers on the content and effects of media on children; on issues of gender and ethnicity in media; and on how children make sense of these images in the world of animated programming.
-Dobrow's other main research interests are in the intersection of history and communication studies and in biography.
+Dobrow's other main research interests are in the intersection of women's history and communication studies, and in biography.

 Dobrow's work at Tisch College focuses on developing and teaching courses in the area of Civic Media, mentoring Tisch College faculty, advising students in the Civic Studies major, coordinating internships for students that focus on issues of media and civic engagement, and putting on events such as the annual Edward R. Murrow Forum on Issues and Journalism.

 Outside of Tufts, Dobrow has volunteered extensively on town boards and committees in her community in educational and environmental realms.
-She also serves as vice president of the Boston Authors Club.
+She also serves as president of the Boston Authors Club.